Aliiatt/Projects-/devops/hands-on/Terraform/S4_terraform-04_Modules_Import/README.md

 - First, go to the AWS console and create a security group name `tf-import-sg` and add tcp 22 (ssh) and tcp 80 (http) ports.
 Write `terraform import security group` to Security Group description.

-- Create two EC2 instances one's ami is `Amazon Linux 2` and the other is `Ubuntu 20.04`.
-Their tags will be `Name=aws-linux-2`, `Name=ubuntu-20.04` and `Name=tf-import-sg`.
+- Create two EC2 instances one's ami is `Amazon Linux 2` and the other is `Ubuntu 22.04`.
+Their tags will be `Name=aws-linux-2`, `Name=ubuntu-22.04` and `Name=tf-import-sg`.
 Attach security group to these instances.

 - Create a folder name `learn-terraform-import` and enter the directory.

 ```
-mkdir learn-terraform-import
+mkdir terraform-import
-cd learn-terraform-import
+cd terraform-import
 ```

 - Create a file name `main.tf`.
 Add the followings according to the existing resources.